Human Rights in Business Operation

 • Providing process control over personal data protection and business data privacy in accordance with laws and the Company’s policies

-• Enforcing the confidentiality policy and guidelines to prevent information leakage, access, usage, and disclosure, or unauthorized data modification
+• Announcing an Information Security & Data Policy and practice guidelines to prevent information leakage, unauthorized access, usage, disclosure, or data modification.

 • Training and regularly monitoring the employees to make them aware of the importance of personal data protection